 Using a Dog Knee Brace for Preventive Care

 Do you know why an athlete wears a knee brace?
 It helps prevent excessive movement and rotation while supporting the athlete’s knee and reducing the risk of injury.
-The same is said for dog knee and ACL braces!
+The same is said for dog ACL braces!
 Doggy Brace products comfortably restrict movement while supporting your dog’s leg.

 If your dog has a sprained ACL, they will avoid putting weight on their injury.
 They’ll overcompensate and put too much weight on their healthy leg instead, which increases their chance of spraining or tearing their other ACL.
 A brace allows your pup to comfortably put more weight on their hurt leg so they’re not dramatically shifting their weight onto one side.